 Parkinson’s results from the loss of cells in various parts of the brain, including a region called the substantia nigra.
 When dopamine production is depleted, the motor system nerves are unable to control movement and coordination.
 The dopamine producing cells are lost over a period of years and the motor type symptoms such as tremor, rigidity etc. will start to appear.

 Parkinson’s disease is poorly understood.
-Many people associate the disease with an elderly relative or the odd celebrity on TV.
 The majority of the population understand it to be ‘just the shakes’.
 The reality is much different.

 To review the full 2015 Deloitte Access Economics ‘Living with Parkinson’s disease’ report click here